alberto-lazari/masters-thesis/chapters/implementation.typ

   +	`addPermission(RuntimePermission permission)`:
-    adds a runtime permission to the group, but only if it's not a background permission, because those need to be managed individually.
+    adds a runtime permission to the group, but only if it's not a background permission, because those require individual management.
-    If not, granting the foreground permission would also grant access to the background one automatically, being defined in the same group.
+    Including a background permission would cause the foreground one to automatically grant access to it, since they belong to the same group.

 -	Group icon retrieval:
   the class provides a method to fetch the group's icon from Android's official resources, using `getGroupIconRes()` to get access to the internal names.
-  Permission groups icons follow a mostly consistent naming pattern (`perm_group_$groupName`), so their retrieval can be somewhat automated in the implementation of `getGroupIconRes(String group)`, shown in @group_icon_res.
+  Since permission group icons mostly follow a consistent naming pattern (`perm_group_$groupName`), their retrieval can be partially automated in the implementation of `getGroupIconRes(String group)`, as demonstrated in @group_icon_res.

-  #code(caption: [`getGroupIconRes` method implementation, providing an algorithm to retrieve the original permission groups icons.])[
+  #code(caption: [`getGroupIconRes` method implementation, providing an algorithm to retrieve original permission groups icons.])[
     ```java
     public static int getGroupIconRes(final @Nullable String group) {
         final var resources = VirtualCore.get()